acts-project/acts/docs/howto/run_material_mapping.rst

       outputRoot=False,
    ):

-For the following example we will be remapping the material of the ODD, we will thus get our detector via the following line :
+For the following example we will be remapping the material of the ODD, we will thus get our detector via the following line:

 .. code-block::  console